 If you've been involved in a road traffic collision, or think you might have witnessed an offence on the roads, find out how to report it using our simple online tool.
 Just answer the quick questions below to make sure we give you the right advice and gather all of the relevant details.

-Thank you.
-If you were involved in a collision as a driver or rider you must report the incident yourself to police as soon as possible and, in any case, within 24 hours of the collision.
+If you were involved in a collision as a driver or rider you must personally report the incident to police as soon as reasonably possible and, in any case, within 24 hours of the collision.
 No one else can do this for you.

 See the Road Traffic Act 1988, Section 170 for further details.